andekande/mergeable/docs/options/must_include.rst

 MustInclude
 ^^^^^^^^^^^

-``must_include`` can be used to validate that input matches the given message or regular expression.
+``must_include`` can be used to validate that input matches the given regular expression.

 ::